 - Watch the HLM, and in particular your government’s statement if they make one, on UN Web TV.
 Note that even if your Head of State or Minister is not attending, your country’s Permanent Mission to the UN might be.

-- Note any commitments or promises made that can be followed up.
+- Record any safer roads commitments or information shared, and by whom, that can be followed up.

 After the HLM

 - Follow up on any commitments made in the statements.
 Support partners and governments as they draw on the Global Plan to develop and implement national and local action plans to eliminate high-risk roads.